lsnewman/RxReq/README.md

 # RxReq

-RxReq is a prescription request program that integrated with FRED dispense.
-It is under development by a sole developer for initial use in a single pharmacy (but built with the scope to be used at any iPharmacy dispense hospital).
+RxReq is a prescription request program that can run reports based on a business specific report exported from iPharmacy.
+Able to be used at any of the business's sites if their reports are structured similarly.